Appdynamics/couchbase-monitoring-extension/README.md

 ## Prerequisites
 1. This extension works only with the standalone Java machine agent.
 The extension requires the machine agent to be up and running.
 2. This extension creates a client to the CouchBase server that needs to be monitored.
 So the CouchBase server that has to be monitored, should be available for access from the machine that has the extension installed.
+3. The client created through the extension uses various REST endpoints provided by the CouchBase server to retrieve metrics.
+Please make sure your user account has proper admin role to access all the [REST endpoints](https://developer.couchbase.com/documentation/server/5.0/rest-api/rest-endpoints-all.html).
+"Full" and "Cluster" level roles gives you access to all the REST endpoints.

 ## Installation
 1. Unzip the contents of "CouchBaseMonitor.zip" as "CouchBaseMonitor" and copy the "CouchBaseMonitor" directory to `<MACHINE_AGENT_HOME>/monitors/`